Keyfactor/vmware-vcenter-orchestrator/README.md

 ## Support for VMware vCenter Orchestrator

-VMware vCenter Orchestrator is supported by Keyfactor for Keyfactor customers.
-If you have a support issue, please open a support ticket with your Keyfactor representative.
+VMware vCenter Orchestrator is open source and there is **no SLA** for this tool/library/client.
+Keyfactor will address issues as resources become available.
+Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.